Not all those who wander are lost- J.R.R Tolkien

 Reading words is not the same thing as understanding a text.
 Students may decode accurately but miss pronoun references, connectives, appositives, text structure, or the larger meaning of a passage.
 Letchford and Rasinski (2021) argue that pronoun resolution matters because readers must identify the correct referent to understand who is speaking, acting, or being described.
 Mesmer and Rose-McCully (2018) similarly show that sentence-level structures such as anaphora, connectives, and appositives are essential for building meaning across a text.

-This is also where active self-regulation becomes a major factor.
+This is also where active self-regulation (self-checking of understanding) becomes a major factor.
 Duke and Cartwright (2021) highlight the importance of monitoring comprehension, noticing confusion, and using strategies to repair meaning when it breaks down.
 That is especially important for students with attention difficulties, anxiety, executive functioning challenges, or weak confidence as readers.
 Helpful teacher moves include asking, “Who does this refer to?”, naming signal words like however and because, and modelling what to do when meaning slips away.

 Discussion helps students think their way into understanding